Bhutan Tour with Four Days Druk Path Trekking- 7 Days

 Price Includes

-• Assistance with Bhutan visa processing and the visa fee
+• Bhutan visa processing assistance and visa fee

-• Accommodation in government-approved 3-star hotels in Paro and Thimphu
+• Accommodation in government-approved 3-star hotels (twin-sharing basis)

 • Tented accommodation during the trekking days

-• All applicable government taxes and official tourist service charges
+• All applicable Bhutanese government taxes and royalties

 Price Excludes